Modern display of the Confederate battle flag: University of Mississippi statue

-On February 16, 2014, University of Mississippi campus police discovered the James Meredith memorial statue, erected in October 2006, surrounded with pre-2003 Georgia State Flags (containing the Confederate Flag) and a rope tied into a noose around the neck of the statue.
-Meredith, an alumnus of the University of Mississippi, was, in October 1962, the first African American to attend the school.
+On February 16, 2014, University of Mississippi campus police discovered that the James Meredith memorial statue, erected in October 2006, had been draped with a pre-2003 Georgia state flag (containing the Confederate flag) and a rope tied into a noose around the neck of the statue.
+Meredith, an alumnus of the university, was the first African American to attend the school in October 1962.
 The Federal Bureau of Investigation and the Oxford, Mississippi Police Department conducted an investigation shortly after the event which led to the arrest of Graeme Phillip Harris, a former freshman at the university.
-Harris pleaded guilty in June 2015 to a misdemeanor for using threat of force to intimidate African-American students and employees.
+Harris pleaded guilty in June 2015 to a misdemeanor for using threat of force to intimidate African American students and employees.
 U.S. District Judge Michael P. Mills sentenced Harris to six months in prison, followed by twelve months of supervision after release.
-A second student, Austin Reed Edenfield, 21, was sentenced to a year of probation in addition to 50 hours of community service.
-A third student has yet to be charged.
+A second student, Austin Reed Edenfield, was sentenced to a year of probation in addition to 50 hours of community service.
+A third student involved has not been charged.

 House bill banning the flag at Veterans Administration cemeteries

-On May 19, 2016, the United States House of Representatives voted to ban the display of Confederate flags on flagpoles at Veterans Administration cemeteries, by a 265–159 vote.
+On May 19, 2016, the United States House of Representatives voted 265–159 to ban the display of Confederate flags on flagpoles at Veterans Administration cemeteries.
 The ban was contained in an amendment (House Amendment 592, 114th Congress) to House bill 2822, an appropriations bill.
 The author of the amendment was California congressman Jared Huffman, who stated that the flag represented "racism, slavery and division."

 In June 2016, Republicans in Congress attempted to attach an amendment to a bill funding the fight against the Zika virus epidemic that would have reversed the flag ban.
-It was just one provision of several that Republicans had attached, including an amendment cutting Planned Parenthood funding.
+It was one of several provisions that Republicans had attached, including an amendment cutting Planned Parenthood funding.
 Senate Democrats blocked the bill through filibuster.